 Granny talked a lot about food in her journal, which makes me laugh because most of my conversations with people, when discussing places they’ve been, eventually get to food if they don’t begin there already.
 I never cared much for the importance of food prior to traveling – you gotta eat to live, right? – but have come to find it defines many of my experiences abroad thanks to the connection between food and culture.

-Though it’s easy to fall into tourist traps in the old town (which, with its Desigual and Starbucks-type establishments makes it lose its charm and appear just as any other place in the world would), wander off of the main street and you can still find traditional, delicious food.
+Though it’s easy to fall into tourist traps in the old town (which, with its Desigual and Starbucks-type establishments, makes it lose its charm and appear just as any other place in the world would), wander off the main street and you can still find traditional, delicious food.

 Serving up hearty portions of meats with Swabian specialties like Spätzle (a local pasta dish with a creamy gravy sauce), mom and I ordered meat dishes that matched the description of what Granny ate in her diary, washed down with local wines.
 I didn’t take a photo because I’m habitually forgetful of such things when my food arrives, plus I’m not great at food photography.
 Ergo, you’ll just have to trust me (or check out the TripAdvisor photos) that it was delicious – and go try it yourself!

 The next morning when it came time to leave, a particularly friendly woman saw us looking at the bus schedule and offered to help us out.
-She had a family bus pass and invited her on with her, pointing out exactly where we needed to alight for the train station.
+She had a family bus pass and invited me on with her, pointing out exactly where we needed to alight for the train station

 Though random acts of kindness tend to follow me wherever I go, I couldn’t help but feel a little bit like it was thanks to our quest to follow Granny’s footsteps that she helped us out – and subsequently make our train that we might have otherwise missed.